 b.
 It is probable that the borrower will not be able to cure the default (comply with the covenant) at measurement dates that are within the next 12 months.

-If the company obtains a waiver for one year from the balance sheet date, must the financials disclose this fact (that a waiver was obtained)?
+If a company obtains a waiver for more than one year from the balance sheet date, must the financials disclose this fact (that a waiver was obtained)?

 The AICPA answers this question–in Q&A section 3200 (paragraph 17)–with the following:

 The authoritative literature applicable to nonpublic entities does not address disclosure of debt covenant violations existing at the balance-sheet date that have been waived by the creditor for a stated period of time.
 Nevertheless, disclosure of the existing violation(s) and the waiver period should be considered* for reasons of adequate disclosure.
 If the covenant violation resulted from nonpayment of principal or interest on the debt, inability to maintain required financial ratios or other such financial covenants, that information may be vital to users of the financial statements even though the debt is not callable.

 Translation: It is wise to disclose the debt covenant violation and the existence of the waiver.

 The FASB has an ongoing project regarding the classification of debt.
 The FASB issued a revised Exposure Draft on September 12, 2019, Debt (Topic 470): Simplifying the Classification of Debt in a Classified Balance Sheet (Current versus Noncurrent).
 Comments were due October 28, 2019.
 It has taken FASB over two years to deliberate this topic.
 So you call tell the classification decision is not an easy one.